john30/ebusd/README.md

  * dump received bytes to binary files for later playback/analysis
  * listen for command line client connections on a dedicated TCP port
  * optionally provide rudimentary HTML interface and allow data retrieval as JSON on HTTP port
+ * optionally format messages and data in JSON on dedicated HTTP port
  * optionally publish received message data to MQTT topics and vice versa (if authorized)
  * optional user authentication via ACL file for access to certain messages